Madagascar is not especially rich in marine mammals, but it is a renowned place to see Humpback Whale, and dolphins are sometimes sighted.

 Humpback whale

-DISTRIBUTION: Found in oceans almost worldwide.
+Found in oceans almost worldwide.
 One population that spends the summer in cold Antarctic waters migrates thousands of kilometres every year. visiting the Madagascar coast to breed and calve during the austral winter, from May to December.
+Madagascar humpback whale.
 The Bay of Antongil is used in July and August as a major breeding and calving site.

-ID: A huge marine mammal with a humped back, short stubby dorsal fin and distinctive long flippers that are mostly white.
+A huge marine mammal with a humped back, short stubby dorsal fin and distinctive long flippers that are mostly white.
+Madagascar humpback whale.
 Sightings of other whales are rare in Malagasy waters.

-VOICE: Renowned for its complex, ever-changing undersea song.
-BEHAVIOUR: One of the most demonstrative whales due to its frequent breaching, tail and flipper slapping, and bubble-feeding behaviours.
+Renowned for its complex, ever-changing undersea song.
+BEHAVIOUR: One of the most demonstrative whales due to its frequent breaching.
+Madagascar humpback whale.
+Tail and flipper slapping, and bubble-feeding behaviours.
 Feeds on krill and small fish.
 The female gives birth to a single calf

 is less developed for whale- watching, but sightings are also dependable there.